microsoft/DirectXTex/README.md

 * The VS 2019 projects use a ``<WindowsTargetPlatformVersion>`` of ``10.0`` which indicates to use the latest installed version.
 This should be Windows 10 SDK (17763) or later.

 * The UWP projects and the VS 2019 Win10 classic desktop project include configurations for the ARM64 platform.
 These require VS 2017 (15.9 update) or VS 2019 to build, with the ARM64 toolset installed.

+* The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
+If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.